pelithne/AKS_secure_baseline_the_hard_way/README.md

 In this section, you will set up an application gateway that will terminate TLS connections at its ingress.
 You will also learn how to perform these tasks: upload a certificate to Application Gateway, configure AKS as a backend pool by routing traffic to its internal load balancer, create a health probe to check the health of the AKS backend pool, and set up a WAF (Web Application Firewall) to defend against common web attacks.

-1) Create public IP address with a domain name associated to the public IP resource
+1) Create public IP address with a domain name associated to the public IP resource.

 The public IP address will be associated with a fully qualified domain name (FQDN) based on the location of your IP address and a unique name that you provide.
 For example, if you create an IP address in westeurope, the FQDN would look similar to this: